DCMLab/standards/docs/source/tutorial/musescore.rst

 .. admonition:: TL;DR
   :class: danger

-  The DCML standard enables the production of consistent music theoretical research data.
+  The DCML standard enables the production and communication of consistent music theoretical research data.

 In case you want to contribute annotations to the `DCML corpus <https://github.com/DCMLab/dcml_corpora>`__, we would like to ask you to go through this tutorial word by word and to do the assignments.
 They come in the form of blue